How to Profile Very Short Pulsed Laser Beams

 A laser beam profiler is more or less a specialized camera rigged to measure beam width, divergence, and other qualities of the laser’s spatial intensity distribution.

 So, like any camera, it has a trigger which takes a given amount of time to open the shutter.
-Let’s say for argument’s sake that it take only 10μs to open the shutter (as in the SP620, for example).
+Let’s say for argument’s sake that it takes only 10μs to open the shutter (as in the SP620, for example).
 If the laser pulses are somewhat longer than that, it can be measured as is.

 (The only thing really affected by the 10μs that we missed is the energy per pulse, which would be measured better by an energy meter, anyway – not a beam profiler.)